andres-erbsen/dename-writeup/dename.md

 The discussion of the operation of this system is organized as follows:
 Section \ref{relatedwork} contains a short review of several systems that seek to provide similar properties.
 In section
-\ref{consensusSection}, we describe how the servers communicate with each other to apply changes to the directory while ensuring that they end up with identical results.
+\ref{consensusSection} we describe how the servers communicate with each other to apply changes to the directory while ensuring that they end up with identical results.
 In general, this is the problem of replicating a state machine in the presence of malicious faults, but the